Gastroenterology Jobs in 2023

 With an aging population and more people with health insurance coverage, the United States needs more physicians, including gastroenterologists to care for the digestive tract, or gastrointestinal (GI) tract.

-IQVIA reported in 2019 that there were more than 25,000 gastroenterologists practicing in the United States in more than 9,200 practice sites.
+The AAMC reported in 2021 that there were 15,678 gastroenterologists practicing in the United States with 14,116 in patient care.

-The pandemic created a backlog for patients needing endoscopic GI procedures, according to a recent article in Becker’s ASC Review.
+The pandemic created a backlog for patients needing endoscopic GI procedures, according to an article in Becker’s ASC Review.
 Some centers are currently expanding to enable more people to get the scopes they need.
 That may lead to gastroenterology jobs.

 Adding to the demand for gastroenterologists, the GASTROSWOT project reports the frequency and complexity of GI diseases are increasing, including cancers, and many technical innovations are in the works.